-The American Legion provides many services that help US military and veterans.
+The American Legion provides many services that help the US military and veterans.
 The Legion has been helping families since 1919!

 Applicants are encouraged to either call the nationwide toll-free number (800) 504-4098 or apply online for assistance.
-Your local American Legion post receives the information you submit, so they can figure out how to best assist you.
+Your local American Legion hometown post receives the information you submit, so they can figure out how to best assist you.

-If you have minor children (or are a minor child), then you could request Temporary Financial Assistance in emergencies.
-These cash grants are available to assist with shelter, food, utilities and health costs.
+If you have minor children (or are a minor child), you could request Temporary Financial Assistance in emergencies.
+These cash grants are available to assist with shelter, utilities, food, utilities, and health costs.
+Since 1925, this program has allowed children to live in stable homes.

 To qualify for these grants, you must meet specific age and parentage requirements.
 Recipients must be under age 18, but certain children who are still enrolled in high school or are physically handicapped may continue to be eligible until age 20.
-Their parent must be currently serving on active duty or be a current American Legion member.
+Children who are not members of The American Legion must have a parent who is currently serving on active duty.
+Current American Legion members can get assistance without being on active duty.

 Operation Comfort Warriors

-Wounded veterans may also be able to receive help with comfort, adjustment, and assistance to increase quality of life.
-This may involve assistance with modifications, housing, transportation, employment, counseling, family support or temporary financial assistance.
+Wounded veterans may also be able to receive help with comfort, adjustment, and assistance to increase their quality of life.
+This may involve giving them anything from books, DVDs, and puzzles to computers, entertainment centers, and kayaks.
+OCW does not assist with large or reoccurring finances like rent, car payments, utilities, or mortgages.
 To apply, click here.